erik/derive/README.md

 Generate a heatmap from GPX data.

 Drag and drop one or more GPX files into the window.
+No data is ever uploaded, everything is done client side.

 http://library.nothingness.org/articles/SI/en/display/314